 Kid Perspective: The kids had fun with this one overall.
 We had no answer for their question about why the Kermit and Piggy’s girls look like pigs and boys look like frogs.
 “Why aren’t they blended like donkey and dragon’s kids?”

 How to Watch: Find this on Disney + and available for purchase elsewhere.

 A Christmas Story (1983): Because of the 24 hour TBS marathon, this is the one movie I want to watch on Christmas day.
 For the rest of the holiday specials, it feels like the spell is broken and they have to be viewed before Christmas arrives.

 Kid Perspective: Our youngest thought this looked “old” and wasn’t super keen on watching.
-As soon as she saw Randy rolling in the snow, unable to stand up in that maroon snowsuit, she was sold.
+As soon as she saw Randy rolling in the snow in that maroon snowsuit, she was sold.